turtlewizard73/thesis-mppi-model-ident/ROADMAP2.md

 I run the mppi controller simulating on an arbitrary map where it controls a robot from point A to point B, after the run is finsihed i have a set of calculated metrics as output.
 output1: mean squared linear jerk
 output2: sum of costs on the path

+## 2024.
+11. 06.
+- done the costmap to avg cost part
+  - fickung flipping